autumnssuns/CAB302_2021_eTrade/Documents/README.md

 __NO APPLICATION RELATED CODE - DOCUMENT ONLY__
-_This folder contains how the application's features are implemented._
+_This folder contains documents related to the development of the application._

 # GUI
 - Uses the JavaFX Framework.